Get your home in shape for hurricane season

-An above-average season is forecast for the Atlantic basin this year.
-The National Oceanic and Atmospheric Administration, or NOAA, expects 13 to 20 named storms, of which seven to 11 could become hurricanes, with three to six of those being Category 3 or above with sustained winds in excess of 111 mph.
+A below-average season is forecast for the Atlantic basin this year.
+Meteorologists at Colorado State University expect just nine named storms, of which three could become hurricanes, with one of those being Category 3 or above with sustained winds in excess of 111 mph.

 "If you buy shutters or other coverings with product approvals and use licensed contractors who pull building permits, you're on your way to protecting your home," says engineer Jose Mitrani, an associate professor of construction management at Florida International University in Miami.

 "And be sure that inspections are done of the work," says Mitrani, who served on building code task forces after Hurricane Andrew, a Category 5 storm that tore through South Florida in 1992.

 Roof cover damage is the biggest reason for hurricane insurance claims that are not related to storm surges, says the Insurance Institute for Business & Home Safety, or IBHS, in Tampa, Fla.